idanhuang/Learning_Note/Value Type Vs. Reference Type.md

-## Variable Vs. Type
+## Variable and Type
 A variable can be thought of a memory location that holds values of a specific type.
 The value in a variable may change during the life of the program, hence the memory location is called "variable".
-Each variable has a specific type, which indicates which type of data the variable may hold.
-For example, a varaible that holds an integer so it is called integer variable.
+Each variable has a specific type that indicates which type of value the variable holds.
+For example, a variable that holds an integer value is called integer variable.

 ## Value Type Vs. Reference Type
-A value type holds the value within its own memory location.
-It requires only a single segment of memory and is stored in the Stack.
+A value-type variable holds the value within its own memory location.
+It requires a single segment of memory in the Stack.
 In C# value types include:
 - simple/primitive type: bool, byte, char, decimal, double, float, int, long, sbyte, short, uint, ulong, ushort
 - enum type
 - structure type
 - nullable value type

-Unlike value type, reference type doesn't hold value directly.
-Instead, it stores an address (called reference) where the data is stored.
-Reference type requires two segments of memory.
+Unlike value-type variable, reference-type variable doesn't hold value directly.
+Instead, it stores a reference points to another memory segment where the data is stored.
+Reference-type variable has two segments of memory.
 The actual data is stored in the Heap, while the reference is stored in the Stack.
 In C#, reference types include:
 - String
 - Array (even if its element are value types)
 - Class